As an employer that doesn’t pay the apprenticeship levy, you pay just 5% towards the cost of training and assessing an apprentice.

-Asset Training is an independent training provider with a proven track record of offering employer-led Apprenticeships to SMEs.
-Our Training Facilitators have unrivalled knowledge and industry experience and will work in partnership with you to co-design and deliver a bespoke programme that aligns with your employee goals via our Curriculum planning visit that will take place before the Apprentice starts their programme with us.
+Asset Training is an independent training provider with a proven track record of offering employer-led Apprenticeships to Non-Levy employers.
+Our Learning Facilitators have unrivalled knowledge and industry experience and will work in partnership with you to co-design and deliver a bespoke programme that aligns with your employee goals via our Curriculum planning visit that will take place before the Apprentice starts their programme with us.

 There is a range of visible business benefits associated with apprenticeships.
 These benefits can be enjoyed by companies in virtually every sector.